List of Cheers characters: Gino Tortelli

 Gino Tortelli (Josh Lozoff) is Carla's son.
 To keep the family peace between Carla and her mother, he agrees to keep the family tradition alive and change his name to Benito Mussolini, but Carla initially refuses.
-In the first season, Carla tells a drunk Diane Chambers that Gino was the result of a one-night stand between Carla and Sam Malone.
+In the first season, Carla tells a drunk Diane Chambers that Gino is the result of a one-night stand between Carla and Sam Malone.
 Diane is horrified at the thought, but this later turns out to be a malicious lie told by Carla to annoy Diane.
 In Season 10, he wants to become a priest, but changes his mind and decides to become a male model.

 Introduced in season 10

 Serafina Tortelli

 Serafina Tortelli (Leah Remini) is the eldest daughter of Nick (Dan Hedaya) and Carla Tortelli (Rhea Perlman).
 She first appears, albeit briefly, in the episode "Unplanned Parenthood."
 Sam Malone (Ted Danson) and Rebecca Howe (Kirstie Alley) decide they should babysit Carla's kids in order to hone their parental skills.
 Arriving at Carla's house, Rebecca blows a whistle to line up all their kids (a la the Von Trapp family in The Sound of Music).
 Sarafina promptly informs them she is spending the night with her boyfriend and knocks the whistle into Rebecca's mouth, causing her to choke on it.
-She ends up staying against her will through dinner but warns Sam and Rebecca they better let her go as her boyfriend is a retired cop.
+She ends up staying against her will through dinner but warns Sam and Rebecca they better let her go since her boyfriend is a retired cop.

 Her second, and more prominent, appearance was in "Loathe and Marriage", where she weds her retired cop boyfriend, Pat McDougall (Dennis Cockrum) after becoming pregnant.
 The ceremony is disrupted by the unexpected arrival of her deadbeat father Nick and his wife Loretta (Jean Kasem).
 Carla insists Nick leave but Sarafina objects, telling Carla she knows he's a terrible father but she still wants him there - she had always pictured her dad giving her away on her wedding day.
 Sarafina asks Carla how it made her feel that her own father missed her wedding.
 Carla admits it made her feel "pretty rotten" and, seeing Sarafina's point, relents and lets Nick stay.

 She is previously mentioned in "Woody for Hire Meets Norman of the Apes", as Carla is describing the horrible things her kids did that day.
 Apparently, Sarafina took a pair of hedge clippers to the shag carpet.